Knock-knock joke: Predecessors

 Writing in the Oakland Tribune, Merely McEvoy recalled a style of joke from around 1900 where a person would ask a question such as "Do you know Arthur?", the unsuspecting listener responding with "Arthur who?" and the joke teller answering "!"
+He compared it to a joke that emerged in the flapper community around 1920 where a woman would ask "Have you ever heard of Hiawatha?", and upon being asked "Hiawatha who?", she would respond with " a good girl ... till I met you."

 A variation of the format in the form of a children's game was described in 1929.
 In the game of Buff, a child with a stick thumps it on the ground, and the dialogue ensues: